-5.1 Safety assessment of food from cotton line COT102
+5.1 Safety assessment of food from sugar beet line H7-1

-Food from cotton line COT102 will be evaluated according to the safety assessment guidelines prepared by $FSANZ^1$ .
+Food from sugar beet line H7-1 will be evaluated according to the safety assessment guidelines prepared by FSANZ1.
 The safety assessment will include the following:

-- a characterisation of the genetic modification to the plant; - a consideration of the safety of any transferred antibiotic resistance genes; - characterisation of any novel proteins, including their potential toxicity and allergenicity; - a comparative analysis of the key constituents of cotton line COT102.
+- a characterisation of the genetic modification to the plant; - characterisation of any novel proteins, including their potential toxicity and allergenicity; - a comparative analysis of the key constituents of sugar beet line H7-1.

-The Applicant has submitted a comprehensive data package in support of their application and has provided studies on the molecular characterisation of event COT102, the toxicity and potential allergenicity of VIP3A and APH4, and compositional analyses of food derived from cotton line COT102.
-In addition to information supplied by the applicant, FSANZ will also have regard to other available information, including from the scientific literature, general technical information, independent scientists, other regulatory agencies and international bodies, and the general community.
+The Applicant has submitted a comprehensive data package in support of their application and has provided studies on the molecular characterisation of the insert, the toxicity and potential allergenicity of EPSPS, and compositional analyses of food derived from sugar beet line H7-1.
+In addition to information supplied by the Applicant, FSANZ will also have regard to other information from the scientific literature and other general technical sources, from independent scientists, from other regulatory agencies and international bodies, and from the general community.